 48}

-• The second way is best, when you write your View class, which must respond to the touch.
+It is clear that one class can be a listener in several View.
+To consider this method takes an argument onTouch View. - The second way is best, when you write your View class, which must respond to the touch.
 In View is a method onTouchEvent (MotionEvent event), which, actually, and can handle MotionEvent'y.
 Consider an example:

 Write the class SomeView: